 A person is considered constipated when he or she has had fewer than three bowel movements in a week; when the stools are hard, dry, and unusually large; or when it's hard for the person to have a bowel movement.

 In rare cases, constipation is a sign of other medical illnesses, so keep your doctor informed if you continue to have problems, or if the constipation lasts for 2 to 3 weeks.

 Different people have different bathroom habits, so someone who doesn't have a bowel movement every day isn't necessarily constipated.
 One person might go three times a day, while another might go once every 3 days.
-The real sign of whether you're constipated is if you're going less than you normally do.

 To prevent and treat constipation: